(This document is by the Irish Revenue Commissioners, www.revenue.ie)

 Can an organisation that has charitable tax exemption have paid employees?

 Yes, a charity that has employees should note that charitable tax exemption does not relieve it of its obligations as an employer to operate the P.A.Y.E. system for its employees.
+Officers/Directors/Trustees of the charity are prohibited from being employed by or in receipt of any remuneration from the charity.

 Is an organisation that has been granted charitable tax exemption exempted from VAT?